Gallicchio-Lab/openmm_sdm_workflow/tutorials/t4l/tutorial.md

 Minimization and thermalization must be conducted in a separate step for each complex.

 ### Step 6: mintherm

+Minimization and thermalization can be done in the local computer, however, this example will demonstrate this step, as well as running the simulation, on COMET.

 ## Run the ASyncRE simulations